Ecological Building / Green Building / Ecological Architecture

 This guide is an attempt to give a summary of how to approach green building, but ultimately the engagement of a skilled architect / designer is necessary to make sure that the correct products are chosen to match the user needs and that all the systems are coordinated so that they do not conflict with each other.

 Minimal energy use in running buildings

 This is extremely important; primarily because the cause of global warming is the consumption of fossil fuels and if we don´t deal with global warming, then many other aspects of the environment are going to be destroyed anyway.
 Over the life of the average building 90% of its energy use will be accounted for by running the building (heating and hotwater).
 Typically a countries´ energy use is divided evenly between buildings, transport & industry.
 Technology exists today to hugely reduce the amount of energy consumed by buildings, but similar solutions are not available for transport or industry, so the onerous on buildings to reduce their energy use is even more important.
 The ultimate green building in this aspect is the Passive House or zero energy houses, because they consume the absolute minimum amount of energy.
 Click to read more about passive houses.

 The amount of energy used to make a building (embodied energy) becomes important once you start to create low energy buildings.
 This is a very difficult area to measure, because so many factors have to be accounted for.
 Typically natural products like timber are better because they require little energy to be produced, absorb CO2 in their production and lock it away once the timber is made into a building.
 On the other hand materials like steel and concrete have huge amounts of embodied energy and should be used sparingly.

-Because there are so many new products and systems on the market it is not possible to say what are the best system to use.
+Because there are so many new products and systems on the market it is not possible to say which are the best systems to use.
 What is important is that a skilled ecological architect / designer is employed to recommend the best combination of systems for your specific needs.